konstantinosy/python-nyc/README.md

 5) **topicEightExercices.py** contains exercises about handling files.

 6) **assigment.py** is the final assessment required for finishing the python module.
    The main goal of the program is to establish proper input while handling possible errors when input is made.
-Then the problems are addressed using a variety of functions to calculate various scenarios that occur when a database of customers is present and lastly it has export cabilities for data to be saved for future usage.
+Then the problems are addressed using a variety of functions to calculate various scenarios that occur when a database of customers is present and lastly it has export capabilities for data to be saved for future usage.